Coventry University offers flagship building for NHS training activities

 We are delighted to support SWFT, one of our key practice partners, by reopening the Alison Gingell building for the training of staff who are taking up new clinical roles.
 We are providing access to our space, simulation equipment and teaching resources where needed.
 The large building will enable social distancing to be maintained, in line with the Government’s guidance.
 We are very keen to support SWFT in as many ways as possible.
 We work incredibly closely together to develop and prepare large numbers of health care students, many of whom have clinical placements within SWFT.

 We are very proud of our final-year medical students stepping up to take on a new role on the wards, providing valuable assistance to the nursing and medical teams.
 Starting such a role during a pandemic is undoubtably daunting, but their commitment to supporting the NHS at such an unpredictable time has been inspirational.
 We are incredibly grateful to the team at Coventry University for supporting their development, and we look forward to watching them flourish!

 Coventry University has stepped forward to assist the NHS as well as local public health teams in their work to combat the COVID-19 outbreak.
-Around 50 paramedic students who have previously worked with West Midlands Ambulance Service (WMAS) on placements have joined up once again with ambulance staff at the service’s request to help bolster their numbers during the coronavirus outbreak.
+Around 50 paramedic students who have previously worked with West Midlands Ambulance Service (WMAS) on placements have joined up once again with ambulance staff at the service’s request to help bolster their numbers during the COVID-19 outbreak.